letsencrypt/boulder/docs/CONTRIBUTING.md

-When creating a pull request that has external dependencies, like another pull request being merged or deployed to production, or approval from SRE, the author should leave a review comment on the pull request (a "conversation") noting what the pull request is blocked on.
+When creating a pull request that has external dependencies, like another pull request being merged or deployed to production, or approval from SRE, the author should leave a review comment on the pull request (i.e. create a "conversation" by commenting on a specific file or line of a file) noting what the pull request is blocked on.
 The comment should include instructions to only resolve that conversation once the external conditions are met.
 Since our repository is configured to require all conversations be resolved before